Blue Mosque Yerevan is the only Muslim Shia mosque in Yerevan. This Blue Mosque is one of the institutions that symbolize this history of Armenia.

 When first visiting the Blue mosque Yerevan, people could think of it as some sort of “hidden place” but it is simply a matter of location.

 The Blue Mosque seems hidden from view because it is surrounded by other buildings and apartments from all sides.
 There is only one thing that hints at the presence of a mosque here, which is the very modest entrance from the side of Mashtots Avenue.

-At first sight, it may seem that Armenian authorities have deliberately neutralized the Shia mosque but it is not really.
+At first sight, it may seem that Armenian authorities have deliberately neutralized the Shia mosque, but it is not really true.